Our dog training philosophy is simple.

 Our job is to teach you how to work with your dog's individual temperament to get the best results.

 Why do we train the way we do?
-After 33 years, and over 8700 dogs trained, we've found it really works!
+After 34 years, and 9,000 dogs trained, we've found it really works!
 If you're interested in real dog training, for the real world, contact us today!

 A word about dog training methods:

-All of our dog trainers are trained and skilled in both the wise, traditional dog training methods and the newer, positive-reinforcement based techniques.
+All of our Denver dog trainers are trained and skilled in both: the wise, traditional dog training methods and the newer, positive-reinforcement based techniques.

 Current terms used about different methods, and what they mean: